Hospitality Management

 - 4

-INTZ 2501 Exploring Global Citizenship is required for any student who studies abroad and must be taken in the year before studying abroad.
+INTZ 2501 is required for any student who studies abroad and may be taken in any quarter within the year prior to studying abroad.

 - 5

-HOSP 1100 Exploring Hospitality Mgmt (2 Credits)
+HOSP 1100 Exploring the Hospitality Industry (2 Credits)

 HOSP 1101 Hip Hotels: Delivering Amazing Guest Experiences (2 Credits)